n0m0r3pa1n/C-/README.md

-C#
+Numbers to words - Bulgarian
 ==
-A program which is converting numbers to words spoken in bulgarian.
+A program which converts numbers to words spoken in bulgarian.
-C#